Intervention/docs/image/v3/modifying/resizing.md

 > public Image::resize(null|int $width = null, null|int $height = null): ImageInterface

-The method `resize()` simply stretches the image to the desired size.
+The method `resize()` simply stretches the image to the desired size regardless of the original aspect ratio.
 Use `resizeDown()` to change the size but do not exceed the original size of the image.
-The method support [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) to target just one axis for the modification.
+The method supports [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) to target only one axis for the modification.

 #### Parameters